JF Trudel | Japanese & Irezumi Tattoo Artist in Laval, Québec

 I ask for a deposit because it assures me of your commitment and full participation in the tattoo process.
 It also avoids me to work with people who aren’t serious about it.
 The price of the deposit varies according to the size of the tattoo: deposit prices range between 200$-1000$.
 The deposit will be deducted from the price of the tattoo once it’s completely finished.
 They are also NOT REFUNDABLE since the I take the time to prepare the project.

-Click here for more information
+Click here for more information on private sessions

 Tattoo appointment form